-For pasta filata, cheddar and continental cheeses such as Gouda and Maasdam, texture, sliceability and shredability are key characteristics, as they can have important consequences on productivity and profitability.
+For pasta filata, Cheddar, and continental cheeses such as Gouda and Maasdam, texture, sliceability and shredability are key characteristics, as they can have important consequences on productivity and profitability.
 These textural traits are heavily influenced by proteolytic activity and a homogenous moisture distribution in the cheese.

-Adding a coagulant with a low proteolytic activity – such as a coagulant enzyme that is highly specific towards k-casein – to the production process, leads to a cheese with improved texture and moisture distribution, as well as better sliceability.
+Adding a coagulant with a low proteolytic activity – such as a coagulant enzyme that is highly specific towards k-casein and α-casein – to the production process, leads to a cheese with improved texture and moisture distribution, as well as better sliceability.
 This can result in 15% less waste during slicing.
 Improved sliceability also allows cheesemakers to increase the water content of a cheese by up to 2%, further increasing the quality of the final product.
 The economic gain achieved by improving the yield over the entire production run will impact the cost-effectiveness of the cheese production plant significantly.

 Coagulant enzymes also play a key role in the flavor development of cheese.
 Firstly, they support cheese ripening by cutting the α-caseins to increase accessibility of the enzymes of the lactic acid bacteria; a process that aids the development of flavor.
-Secondly, specificity in cutting casein also helps to improves taste.
+Secondly, specificity in cutting casein also helps to improve taste.
 This is because the right coagulant prevents the hydrolysis of β-caseins during ripening, avoiding the development of a bitter off-flavor taste.

 Research indicates that selecting the right coagulant can lead to a carbon footprint reduction of 3.5% across the total cheese production process.1